Real Madrid draw Zaragoza in Copa del Rey last-16 with Barcelona set to face Leganes | Goal.com

 The Blancos have been rewarded with a visit to Real Zaragoza, who are currently fourth in the Spanish Segunda as they bid to return to the top flight.

-Barcelona were also tested by minnows in the round of 32, scraping past Ibiza, thanks to a brace from Antoine Greizmann.
+Barcelona were also tested by minnows in the round of 32, scraping past Ibiza, thanks to a brace from Antoine Griezmann.

 They now have the benefit of a home fixture as they bid to reach the quarter-finals of this year's competition.